 There are basically 2 methods of claiming.

-One uses rates as determined by the ATO, the other claims a percentage of the actual costs.
+Use rates as determined by the ATO, the other option claims a percentage of the actual costs.

 Prior Year Hourly rates: